joe-taylor/ckan-bcgov-terraform/README.md

 ## Requirements

 The [usage procedure](#usage) assumes you have preinstalled the following.
-Pay special attention to the version numbers as they are important.
+Pay special attention to the version numbers as they are important for legacy reasons.
 An example sequence of actions/commands for OS X is [provided below](#example-setup-instructions-for-os-x-big-sur).

 - python 2.7.x
 	- pip